 Complementing the positive result of the previous section, we now show that \MaxNPD is \NP-hard on level-1 networks, answering an open question in the literature~\cite[Section~9]{bordewich2022complexity}.
 On our way to showing this hardness result, we also show \NP-hardness of the following problem, answering an open question of \citet{komusiewicz2023multivariate}:

-\begin{fbox}{ \parbox{0.9\textwidth}{ \ucNAP\\ \textbf{Input}: a tree $\Tree=(V,E)$ with leaves~$L$, edge weights~$\omega:E\to\mathbb{N}$, success probabilities~$p:L\to[0,1]$, and some~$k,D\in\mathbb{N}$\\ \textbf{Question}: Is there some $Z\subseteq L$ with $|Z|\leq k$ and $\sum_{e\in E}\gamma'_Z(e)\cdot\omega(e)\geq D$, where $\gamma'_Z(e) := (1 - \prod_{x \in \off(e) \cap Z}(1-p(x)))$? }} \end{fbox}
+\begin{fbox}{ \parbox{0.9\textwidth}{ \ucNAP\\ \textbf{Input}: A tree $\Tree=(V,E)$ with leaves~$L$, edge weights~$\omega:E\to\mathbb{N}$, success probabilities~$p:L\to[0,1]$, and some~$k,D\in\mathbb{N}$.\\ \textbf{Question}: Is there some $Z\subseteq L$ with $|Z|\leq k$ and $\sum_{e\in E}\gamma'_Z(e)\cdot\omega(e)\geq D$, where $\gamma'_Z(e) := (1 - \prod_{x \in \off(e) \cap Z}(1-p(x)))$? }} \end{fbox}

-Note that $\gamma'_Z(e)$ corresponds to the probability that at least one taxa in $\off(e)$ survives, under the assumption that every taxa $x \in Z$ survives independently with probability $p(x)$, and every taxa in $x \in L \setminus Z$ does not survive.
+Note that $\gamma'_Z(e)$ corresponds to the probability that at least one taxa in $\off(e)$ survives, under the assumption that every taxon~$x \in Z$ survives independently with probability $p(x)$, and every taxon~$x \in L \setminus Z$ does not survive.
 Thus, \ucNAP can be viewed as the problem of maximizing the expected phylogenetic diversity on a tree, where each species we choose to save has a certain probability of surviving.